zpschang/zpschang.github.io/_pages/about.md

 ## News

+- 2024-09: Our project for pixel-based long-horizon navigation agent in modern games is coming soon.
 - 2023-11: Our paper [*Distributional Pareto-Optimal Multi-Objective Reinforcement Learning*](https://openreview.net/pdf?id=prIwYTU9PV) is accepted by NeurIPS 2023.
 Our paper [*IG-Net: Image-Goal Network for Offline Visual Navigation on A Large-Scale Game Map*](https://www.robot-learning.ml/2023/files/paper32.pdf) is accepted by Robot Learning Worshop at NeurIPS 2023.

 ## Short Bio